It’s never too early to start planning for the new year – especially when it comes to your sales kickoff.

 How to Prepare for Your SKO

 Securing a successful SKO starts in the weeks leading up to it.
 During this two- to four-week period, focus on rallying up your sales team and preparing for the big kickoff.
-Here’s where to center your efforts:
+Here’s where to centre your efforts:

 Whether your SKO is held in-person or done virtually, the number-one goal is to engage attendees as much as possible.
 To avoid having a multi-day lecture, plan ahead and curate educational content to distribute weeks prior to the actual event.
 Utilise your sales enablement platform to provide personalised content and deliver digestible learning resources reps should consume before your SKO.
 This way, your salespeople can learn the material at their own pace, letting your SKO focus on live practice and reinforcement of new materials.